sts10/sts10.github.io/_posts/2018-05-04-compound-passphrase-list-safety-checker.markdown

 ## Toward a more theoretical understanding of compound safety

 Given that my compound-safe 1Password list is longer than the no-prefix 1Password list, we can wonder: Is the no prefix-rule _too strict_?
 In other words, are there word lists that don't satisfy the prefix rule but are compound-safe?
-My compound-safe version of the 1Password list purports to be this by a mere 913 words, but again, I don't know if there are further conditions necessary to ensuring _true_ compound-safety.
+I think my compound-safe version of the 1Password list is exactly this, but again, I don't know if there are further conditions necessary to ensuring _true_ compound-safety.

 Also, relatedly, is it problematic that my compound-safe lists have words that are exact prefixes of other words that remain on the list?